gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 - deprecated topics like formatting, only Java examples, missing new modern programming styles like functional programming
 - bad, wordy code examples
-- examples disregard the books own advice

-TODO

-- wordy and hard to comprehend code examples

 - function should be small and even smaller